 If you’re a primary caregiver, though, before you can get into vacation mode, you need to figure out what you’ll do with the elderly family members under your care.

-This recently happened to a friend of mine who called me, desperate for suggestions on how she and her husband could take a break but also ensure her father was well taken care of while the
+This recently happened to a friend of mine who called me, desperate for suggestions on how she and her husband could take a break but also ensure her father was well taken care of while they took some time off.

-I gave her the options I mentioned in the into.
-Let’s look at them a little more in depth.
+I gave her the options I mentioned in the intro.
+Let’s look at them a little more in-depth.

 Unless you’re an only child, you have other adult siblings in the family who should be able to pick up the slack while you’re gone.